 When launching a product - and aiming for maximum impact - a teaser campaign, also known as a pre-launch campaign can be a very effective way of generating curiosity and buzz around your product before the big reveal.

-Create a bit of mystery
+1. Create a bit of mystery

 People love to be in the know, and they love to solve mysteries.
 So in your teaser campaign, you'll want to use that to hook people into the build-up to your launch.
 Make them curious, make them believe that solving the mystery will be worthwhile, and you will have them wanting to come back to you for more.

-Book Marketing - Learn from the master of suspense - Dan Brown
+Product launch teaser - Learn from the master of suspense - Dan Brown

 In the months leading up to the launch of Dan Brown's newest novel, Origin, BeeLiked created a series of teaser campaigns for his fans to learn little by little about the upcoming blockbuster novel.
 It started with a low key design contest to design a special limited edition cover for Origin.
 Six finalists were chosen and fans were invited to vote on their favourite.
 Those that voted were rewarded with a surprise - a personalized book signing video where Dan magically welcomes each person by name to his house and writes their name in the book.
 Each fan received their very own book signing video, generated in less than six seconds.
 Check out the video below.

-Don't reveal too much too soon
+2. Don't reveal too much too soon

 Once you have piqued their curiosity, start revealing a bit more information to keep your audience interested.
 Create suspense, perhaps releasing one clue at a time, or maybe ask your audience to guess what the product could be.
-Keeping your audience engaged by drip feeding information that will allow them to speculate what will happen next.
+Keeping your audience engaged by drip-feeding information that will allow them to speculate what will happen next.
 Try to be unpredictable... if there's one thing people love as much as a mystery, it's a surprise!

 ‘V marks the spot’ had over a million coins of various forms, physical and digital, each featuring the face of Richard Branson, hidden in various locations around the UK and on websites.
-Each coin had a code that could be added into the Virgin Red App, leading in turn to prizes and offers, the main prize seeing winners going to Necker Island (Branson’s private island in the British Virgin Islands) for a real life treasure hunt.
+Each coin had a code that could be added into the Virgin Red app, leading in turn to prizes and offers, the main prize seeing winners going to Necker Island (Branson’s private island in the British Virgin Islands) for a real-life treasure hunt.

 And in June...

-Make it worth it!
+3. Make it worth it!